1 Introduction

 This interest has seen less momentum in the redwood region, likely due to the perceived safety of these typically moist forests from the threat of large wildfires.
 Yet redwood litter is among the most flammable of conifer litter types (Fonda et al., 1998), seasonal drought leads to cured fuels, especially during extended breaks in coastal fog (Jacobs et al., 1985), and numerous physiological adaptations suggest that redwood has evolved under fire disturbance pressure (Varner & Jules, 2017).
 More concretely, there have been at least six large fires in redwood ecosystems since 2003, burning at least 189,000 ha including widespread areas of canopy loss.
 Scientific consensus places the pre-colonization fire return interval for redwood forests at 6-25 years across their range (Lorimer et al., 2009).
 It is assumed that much of this activity is attributable to indigenous burning (Varner & Jules, 2017).

 There have been several studies that have quantified various fuel strata in redwood forests.
 Kittredge (1940) did so for duff and litter in a redwood plantation.
 Greenlee (1983) studied fuels at Big Basin State Park.
 Stuart (1985) reported on fuels at Humboldt Redwoods State Park.
 Finney and Martin (1993a, 1993b) reported on fuels in second-growth redwood forests (aged ~100 years) at Annadel and Humboldt Redwoods State Parks.
 Graham (2009) reported on fuels in old-growth stands across redwood’s range.
-Glebocki (2015) studied fuels with and without thinning treatments in young (< 50 years) redwood-Douglas fir stands.
+Glebocki (2015) studied fuels with and without thinning treatments in young (< 50 years) redwood/Douglas-fir stands.
 No fuel studies, to my knowledge, have been conducted in redwood forests actively managed with multiaged silviculture, but fuel dynamics represent a potentially important decision variable to consider when managing forest stands that may be subjected to intentional or unintentional fire.

 1.3.1 Management effects on fuels

 Depending on the method used, thinning and harvest treatments may increase, or not affect surface fuel loading.
-Whole tree removal results in the least fuel accumulation but is more expensive than other options (Han & Han, 2020).
+Whole tree removal results in the least fuel accumulation but can be more expensive than other options (Han & Han, 2020).
 Most other treatment methods increase surface fuels (Agee & Skinner, 2005; Stephens et al., 2009).
 The magnitude of this increase is variable, reflecting factors such as treatment mode, intensity, and pre-existing conditions (Schwilk et al., 2009).
-Additional research is needed to clarify the effects of these factors on short (Hood et al., 2020; Schwilk et al., 2009; Stephens et al., 2009), and long-term changes to surface fuel load resulting from specific management actions (Hood et al., 2020; Stephens et al., 2012).
+Additional research is needed to clarify the effects of these factors on short-term (Hood et al., 2020; Schwilk et al., 2009; Stephens et al., 2009) and long-term changes to surface fuel load resulting from specific management actions (Hood et al., 2020; Stephens et al., 2012).

-Overtime duff and litter loads are frequently lower in more open stands than stands with a more closed canopy.
+Overtime, duff and litter loads are frequently lower in more open stands than stands with a more closed canopy.
 This may result from increased decomposition rates due to greater insolation and increased throughfall, or reduced deposition rates resulting from fewer canopy fuels (Hood et al., 2020; Keane, 2008).

 1.4 Pyrosilviculture

 Forest management for timber and other objectives and prescribed and wild fire are inherently interlinked.
 This requires research which considers these historically disjunct realms of research in a wholistic way.
 Fire informed and fire dependent silviculture has been a hallmark of traditional forest stewardship practices for indigenous across northern California since time immemorial (Anderson, 2013).
 Fire informed silviculture has also been practiced and researched in the Southeastern U.S. for around 100 years (R. J. Mitchell et al., 2009).
 The American west has been slower to embrace this paradigm shift in thinking now termed “pyrosilviculture” (North et al., 2021).
-It is my hope that this thesis serve as an example of bridging the gap between the art and science of growing trees to support multiple uses and the thinning and burning practices typically regarded as “fuels management” activities (York et al., 2021).
+It is my hope that this thesis serves as an example of bridging the gap between the art and science of growing trees to support multiple uses and the thinning and burning practices typically regarded as “fuels management” activities (York et al., 2021).
 The ability to envision these realms of understanding as integral and essential pieces of a common forest stewardship will lead to new insights and increase our capacity for better land management.

 1.5 References